 |En route to Stourbridge Town.||139 002 at Stourbridge Town station.|

-A video showing various different types of Parry People Mover vehicle on demonstration and in public service in Stourbridge has been placed on the 'youtube' file-sharing website and can be watched (in a new window) by clicking either the projector icon or this link - http://www.youtube.com/watch?v=M28tGs253NM
+A video showing various different types of Parry People Mover vehicle on demonstration and in public service in Stourbridge has been placed on the ‘YouTube’ film / video website and can be watched (in a new window) by clicking either the projector icon or this link - http://www.youtube.com/watch?v=M28tGs253NM

-It is true that the government is spending some money on the railways - but sadly most of it seems to be falling down a series of "black holes".
-In July 2004 the SRA published figures which show that the railways are carrying 33% more passengers compared to when they were privatised BUT costs have risen by a whopping 500%!!!
-Nowadays fares only account for 42% of costs, compared to 76% under the former British Railways' (BR) best performance in the 1980's.
+It is true that the government is spending some money on the railways - but too much seems to be falling down a series of "black holes".
+In July 2004 the SRA published figures which showed that whilst the railways are carrying 33% more passengers compared to when they were privatised costs have risen by a whopping 500%!!!
+So fares only account for 42% of costs, compared to the 76% achieved by the former British Railways (BR) in the 1980's.

 Another "new" expenditure / burden on taxpayers is that whenever a railway line has to be closed (for either maintenance or upgrades) the infrastructure company must pay the train operating companies compensation for possibly lost income.
 This figure can be quite substantial!
 As an aside, this is in direct contrast with the situation on the roads were road works usually sees road users suffering a triple whammy of longer and slower journeys with speed cameras for those who do not want to suffer the inevitable "time-theft" plus a financial penalty from increased fuel consumption caused by sitting in traffic and / or using a longer diversionary route - the latter also means the government benefits from increased fuel duty tax revenues.